Parallel Sessions

 Genetically modified (GM) crops Trends, perspectives and recent developments on streamlining the regulatory assessment of GM stacked trait products Miguel Vega-Sanchez VIEW

-Genetically modified (GM) crops Hands-on workshop on the crop composition database: A tool used in food and feed safety assessment Bhavneet Bajaj VIEW
+Genetically modified (GM) crops Hands-on experience with Crop Composition Database: A tool used in food and feed safety assessment Bhavneet Bajaj VIEW

 Genetically modified (GM) crops Design considerations for non-target risk assessment studies – Lessons learned from insect resistant GE crops and challenges for new traits and technologies Michael Meissle